Madagascar (video game): Reception

 Madagascar received "mixed or average" reviews, according to review aggregator Metacritic.
 While it was praised for its simple and fun gameplay, humor, and variety, it was criticised for its low-quality graphics, short length, and lacking replay value.

 Alex Navarro of GameSpot gave it a score of 7 out of 10, calling it "a short but endearing adventure that will be immediately appealing to the adolescent gamers in your household, whether or not they've seen the movie.
 And if they have, all the better.".
-Likewise, IGN also game the game a 7 out of 10, stating "those looking for a good, kid-focused platformer will find it in Madagascar.
+Likewise, IGN also gave the game a 7 out of 10, stating "those looking for a good, kid-focused platformer will find it in Madagascar.
 It doesn't force you through level after level of mindless item collection.
 Instead, it boasts a number of well-designed levels that feature a variety of play styles.".

 Game Informer gave the game 7/10, saying "the gameplay is simple yet heavily varied, which in turn keeps the action fresh and fun.".
 Official U.S. PlayStation Magazine stated "overall, the mechanics are OK, though the camera is kind of unwieldy.
 But very frankly, that probably won't matter all that much to the target audience."

+Despite the mixed reception, the Academy of Interactive Arts & Sciences nominated Madagascar for "Children's Game of the Year" during the 9th Annual Interactive Achievement Awards.

 The game shipped more than 1 million copies.